GTmetrix Performance Blog

 While CDNs are an appropriate solution for most websites looking for speed improvements, not every site necessarily needs one.
 We’ve written an article on what CDNs are and whether you need to use one.

-If you decide to use a CDN, you can integrate it with WP Fastest Cache to prevent any potential incompatibilities that may arise due to conflicting settings.
+If you decide to use a CDN, you can integrate it with WP Rocket to prevent any potential incompatibilities that may arise due to conflicting settings.

 Summary